 7. Sugar can cause gum disease, which can lead to heart disease.

-8. Sugar affects behavior and cognition in children.
+8. Sugar affects cognition in children.

 9. Sugar increases stress.